Seasoning Your Cast Iron

 1.Preheat your oven to 200˚ F.

-9. Remove from oven and let cool.
+9. After 1 hour, remove from oven and let cool.

 Do I Need to Season a Pre-Seasoned Skillet?

-These days, most cast iron manufacturers pre-season skillets, us included.
-You can cook with these skillets right out of the box, but they won’t actually be totally non-stick.
-Your Fredericksburg Cast Iron comes coated with two seasoned layers of grapeseed oil, is actually less pre-seasoned than other producers, because we focus on baking seasoning into the pan, not on top of it.
-But we’ve found this approach develops better subsequent layers of seasoning over time, compared to other pans that try and speed up the process by covering up the iron with a more cosmetic top coat.
+These days, most cast iron manufacturers pre-season cast iron, us included.
+You can cook with this cast iron right out of the box, but they won’t actually be totally non-stick.
+Your Fredericksburg Cast Iron Co. cookware comes coated with an avocado oil pre-seasoned layer which is baked into the cast iron, not on top of it.
+We’ve found this approach develops better subsequent layers of seasoning over time, compared to other cast iron pieces that try and speed up the process by covering up the iron with a more cosmetic top coat.
+Early in the lifetime of your cast iron, some proteins like bacon and eggs may stick a bit.
+This is fine, and all part of the gradual seasoning process.
+The most important thing to do is cook with it often.

 Avoid acidic and long-simmered foods